- How are gastrointestinal stromal tumors treated?

 Cancers that are no longer responding to the targeted drugs discussed above can be hard to treat.
 Some doctors may recommend trying other targeted drugs, such as sorafenib (Nexavar®), dasatinib (Sprycel®), or nilotinib (Tasigna®), although it’s not yet clear how helpful these drugs are.
 Standard chemotherapy drugs are usually not very effective.
 Taking part in a clinical trial of a newer treatment may be a good option for some people.

-When a cancer comes back after treatment, it is called a recurrence.
+When a cancer comes back after treatment, it is called recurrent.
 If the cancer comes back (recurs) in or near the place it started, it is called a local recurrence.
 If it recurs at other sites (like the lungs or liver) it is called a distant recurrence.
 Treatment options for GISTs that recur after treatment depend on the location and extent of the recurrence.

 For most recurrences, treatment with imatinib is probably the best way to shrink any tumors, as long as it is still effective and the patient can tolerate taking it.
 If the starting dose of imatinib does not work, the dose can be increased.
 Another option is to try sunitinib or regorafenib.